-It is crucial that every attempt is made to educate the event attendees of the requirements around face coverings, social distancing, signs and symptoms of Covid-19, as well as any other health and safety information relating to this disease, that you as the organiser deem relevant or necessary.
+Every attempt must be made to educate the event attendees about the requirements around face coverings, social distancing, signs and symptoms of COVID-19, and any other health and safety information relating to this disease that you, as the organiser, deem relevant or necessary.
 This information can be communicated in various ways, either before the event or at the venue itself.
 You may want to consider the following for your event:

-- Communicate with the guests – Do this by email, text message or phone call before the event takes place, reminding guests of the symptoms of Covid-19, and encouraging them to stay home if they feel ill or are showing any of these signs.
+- Communicate with the guests – Do this by email, text message or phone call before the event takes place, reminding guests of the symptoms of COVID-19 and encouraging them to stay home if they feel ill or are showing any of these signs.
 One communication may not be sufficient.
-Multiple communications can be used to effectively get your message across.
-Vary the method of communication to make sure that you reach all the guests at least once.
+Multiple communications can be used to get your message across effectively.
+Vary the communication method to ensure you reach all the guests at least once.

 - Announcements – Make announcements periodically during the event.
-These should be short and to the point, reminding guests to wash their hands, maintain physical distancing and wear their face coverings when possible.
+These should be short, reminding guests to wash their hands, maintain physical distancing and wear their face coverings when possible.

-- Responsibility – Through your communication with the guests, remind them that they share responsibility for their own safety.
-They should take every precaution to protect themselves, and others, from Covid-19 by following all the government guidelines and any other requirements specified by the event organiser.
+- Responsibility – Through your communication with the guests, remind them that they share responsibility for their safety.
+They should take every precaution to protect themselves and others from COVID-19 by following all the government guidelines and any other requirements specified by the event organiser.

-- Hand washing – Ensure that proper instructions for hand washing, in accordance with government or WHO guidelines, are displayed at all hand-washing stations.
+- Hand washing – Ensure that proper instructions for hand washing, by government or WHO guidelines, are displayed at all hand-washing stations.

-- Signage – Display adequate signage at strategic points around the venue, both inside and in outdoor spaces, that highlights the requirements for face coverings, social distancing and any other Covid-19 preventative measures relevant to your event that you wish to include.
-Ensure that all signage is inclusive of all cultures and/or languages of the guests attending your event.
+- Signage – Display adequate signage at strategic points around the venue, both inside and in outdoor spaces, that highlights the requirements for face coverings, social distancing and any other COVID-19 preventative measures relevant to your event that you wish to include.
+Ensure that all signage includes all cultures and languages of the guests attending your event.

 - Record-keeping – For private events, the event organiser must keep an accurate record of the attendees of the venue, including contact details, for at least 21 days after the event has taken place.
-This will be needed for tracking and tracing purposes, on the off-chance that a guest tests positive for the virus within this period.
+This will be needed for tracking and tracing when a guest tests positive for the virus within this period.

 - Commonly touched surfaces – Thoroughly clean and disinfect items and surfaces that are likely to be touched by many people.
-This includes things like counter-tops, light switches, door handles, taps and toilet flushers.
+This includes countertops, light switches, door handles, taps and toilet flushers.

-- Spot cleaning – Spot cleans of all commonly touched surfaces and items should be done at regular intervals throughout the event.
+- Spot cleaning – Spot cleaning of all commonly touched surfaces and items should be done at regular intervals throughout the event.